code-golf/code-golf/CONTRIBUTING.md

 For computed solutions, a case switch needs to be added to `/hole/play.go`.
 The value needs to match the URLized version of the hole name.
 When a case matches, a function defined in its own file in `/holes/` is called.
 This function must return data for at least one test run.
 Data for each run takes form of a list of inputs and a single string containing the expected output.

+### Custom judges
+In addition to simply comparing the user output to the expected output (either from the static file or the generator) by equality (or the order agnostic judge), holes can employ custom judges.
+Given a run (list of inputs and a user output) a judge determines whether the output is correct or not.
+If it is, the judge must return the user output.
+Otherwise, it should return an output that is correct and is as close to the user output as possible.
+To write a custom judge, you may use the `perOutputJudge` or `oneOfPerOutputJudge` helper functions.

 `/hole/play.go`